Skip to Main Content

 ootnote Components

-Footnote #.
-First Name Last Name, "Title: Subtitle" (type of thesis or dissertation, University Name, year), page number(s), URL.
+First Name Last Name, "Title: Subtitle" (type of thesis or dissertation, University Name, year), page number(s), DOI or URL or database.

 Reference Components

 Last Name, First Name.
 "Title: Subtitle."
 Type of thesis or dissertation, University Name, year.
-URL.
+DOI or URL or database.

 Footnote Example